ehickox/bitscramblr/README.md

 meta
 ----
-Distributed under the Apache license.
+Distributed under the Apache 2 license with additional terms.
 See `LICENSE.txt` for more information.